RAISING AWARENESS. SUSTAINABLE PRACTICE. BREAKING BARRIERS.

 We’re so grateful to have been entirely funded by the generosity of you lovely people who have helped us to bring TID to life.
 With your incredible support we are working hard to establish awareness, raise money through our t-shirts and make a real difference.

-This is Dementia will be donating 100% of our profits to Dementia UK.
+This is Dementia will be donating 100% of our net proceeds to Dementia UK.
 So check back to see our running total each month.

 The t-shirt breakdown